Current Bachelor Thesis Topics

 2. Visualizing Data in Virtual and Augmented Reality

 Supervisor: Johann MitlöhnerHow can AR and VR be used to improve exploration of data?
 Developing new methods for exploring and analyzing data in virtual and augmented reality presents many opportunities and challenges, both in terms of software development and design inspiration.
-There are various hardware options, from cheap but feasible, such as Google Cardboard, to more sophisticated and expensive.
+There are various hardware options, starting with Google Cardboard, to more sophisticated and expensive, such as Rift, Quest, and many others.
 Taking part in this challenge demands programming skills as well as creativity.
 A basic VR or AR application for exploring a specific type of (open) data will be developed by the student.
 The use of a platform-independent kit such as A-Frame is essential, as the application will be compared in a small user study to its non-VR version in order to identify advantages and disadvantages of the visualization method implemented.
 Details will be discussed with supervisor.

 Some References: